Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Results

 \section{Results}

-\subsection{Simulated Experiments}
+\subsection{Simulated experiments}

-We evaluate the effects of multiple types of label noise when training all three deep network architectures using BUNDL and the baseline noise mitigation strategies.
-Recall that for simulated data, we have access to the ground-truth seizure labels.
-We use the noisy labels for model training (as per real-world conditions), but we quantify performance based on the true seizure labels.
+We perform a comprehensive evaluation of BUNDL and the baseline methods by applying them to three deep network models under a variety of lable noise settings.
+As we have access to the ground-truth seizure labels for simulated data, we use noisy labels only for model training (as in real-world conditions), and evaluate against true labels.